ast-types

 In general,

-to the grandparent, and so on.
+path.noderefers to the wrapped node,path.parent.noderefers to the nearestNodeancestor,path.parent.parent.nodeto the grandparent, and so on.

 WARNING

-may not be a direct property value of
+Note that path.node may not be a direct property value of

 an element of an array that is a direct child of the parent node: